Modern Slavery Statement

 The following LLAOL policies are relevant in tackling modern slavery:

 3. Equal Opportunities, Inclusion and Dignity at Work Policy: This sets out LLAOL’s commitment in providing equal opportunities in employment and avoiding unlawful discrimination in employment and against customers.
-Our Equality, Diversity and Inclusion strategy was launched on 1 January 2023 following a diversity and inclusion audit carried out in September 2022.
+Our Equality, Diversity and Inclusion strategy was launched on 1 January 2023 and is still being implemented.

 4. Procurement Policy: This policy sets out LLAOL’s ethics of striving to purchase goods and services that are produced and delivered under conditions which do not involve abuse or exploitation.

 5. Anti-Bribery, Corruption and Conflicts of Interest Policy.
-This policy was updated in October 2022 and together with updates to our Code of Conduct, replaced our Business Ethics Policy.
-It reiterates LLAOL’s position of conducting its business to the highest legal and ethical standard.
+This policy reiterates LLAOL’s position of conducting its business to the highest legal and ethical standard.
+It was updated in October 2024 to include further guidance on ensuring LLAOL staff continue to conduct business with the highest legal and ethical standard.

 Our supply chains include companies providing the services, supplies and works required to run an international airport.